pscedu/psc-wpdocs/neocortex/reference-compilation-neocortex.md

 Let's take a look at the output of the `groups` command, since the groups are usually all lowercase but the `projects` output isn't.
 ```
-[juran@neocortex-login023 ~]$ groups
+[joeuser@neocortex-login023 ~]$ groups

     cis210012p cis210015p
 ```

 "cis210012p" is showing as the first in that line (leftmost).
 That means that it's the primary group.
-What we want is to have the P## group to be the primary for all of the following commands, so let's run the `newgrp` command specifying it so that happens.
+We want the P## group to be used for all of the following commands, so let's run the `newgrp` command specifying it so that happens.
 ```
-[juran@neocortex-login023 ~]$ newgrp cis210015p
+[joeuser@neocortex-login023 ~]$ newgrp cis210015p
 ```

 Now, by running the `groups` command one more time we see that the "cis210015p" group is showing as primary, just like we need.
 ```
-[juran@neocortex-login023 ~]$ groups
+[joeuser@neocortex-login023 ~]$ groups
     cis210015p cis210012p
 ```